jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/Introduction/task.md

-Hello!
 You have already learned the very basic programming constructions.
 This lesson aims to help you learn a little more complex constructions, such as loops, conditional statements, and more.